-The functionality of the service nodes listed in this subsection are all services that can technically run on a single hardware server unit.
-Or, in the case of the fabric management function, it can be co-resident on the rack leader controller node.
+The functionality of the service "nodes" listed in this subsection are all services that can technically run on a single hardware server unit.
 As the system scales, you can add more servers (nodes) and dedicate them to these service functions if the size of the system requires it.
 However you can also have a smaller system where many of the services are combined on just a single service node.
-Figure 3-4 shows a rear view of a 1U service node (also used for system administration and RLC).
+Figure 3-5 shows an example rear view of a 1U service node.
+Note that dedicated fabric management nodes are required on 8-rack or larger systems.

-Figure 3-4 Rear View of 1U Service Node
+Figure 3-5 Example Rear View of a 1U Service Node